BenTaylor25/DesignPatterns/README.md

 Air Traffic Control Tower (Mediator).
 The Mediator is then able to make decisions e.g. who is allowed to land next.

+## Memento

+The Memento pattern is used to create a save of another object's internal state.
+The object can then use the Memento to restore the previous state.